Kerbaltec-Solutions/Rev-Eng/README.md

         + You can still declare those pins as inputs if you want to.
     + Type anything else to treat those pins as digital pins

-3. _(version 2 higher)_ The Arduino will ask you which pin you want to assign to a cretain input of the attached circuit.
+3. _(version 2 and higher)_ The Arduino will ask you which pin you want to assign to a cretain input of the attached circuit.
 You can assign pin 2-19

     `Pin for IC input <input number> :`